Mercuryyu/yolov5_JDE/README.md

 # Introduction

-This repository reproduced [YOLOv5_JDE](https://github.com/xiaobin1231/YOLOv5_JDE) on python verison 3.8 and pytorch version 2.4.0, corrected the code based on training evaluation errors caused by version switching issues, and attached the MOT17/PRW/ETHZ/CUHKSYSU dataset that conforms to the JDE training method.
+This repository reproduced [YOLOv5_JDE](https://github.com/xiaobin1231/YOLOv5_JDE) on python verison 3.8 and pytorch version 2.4.0, corrected the code based on training evaluation errors caused by version switching issues.

 JDE is a fast and high-performance multiple-object tracker that learns the object detection task and appearance embedding task simutaneously in a shared neural network.
 Due to the recent release of YOLOv5, we replace the detector in JDE with YOLOv5 and achieve high performance on MOT Benchmark.
 For some reasons, we can't release our stronger version, but we hope this repo will help researches/engineers to develop more practical real-time MOT systems.